willyvegat/DOM-I/README.md

 ### Add image sources

-* [ ] Make the img tags on the page display the correct images by editing their `src` attribute.
+* [ x] Make the img tags on the page display the correct images by editing their `src` attribute.
-* [ ] Find the correct URLs for the images inside the data object in `src/index.js`.
+* [ x] Find the correct URLs for the images inside the data object in `src/index.js`.

 ## Submission Format